New Synthetic Goldmine: Hand Joint Angle-Driven EMG Data Generation Framework for Micro-Gesture Recognition

 \paragraph{Fast Fourier Transform MSE (FFT MSE)} We compute the mean squared error between the FFT magnitudes of generated and real EMG signals.
 This metric evaluates frequency-domain similarity and reflects how well the generated signals preserve spectral characteristics essential to muscle activation patterns.

 \paragraph{Dynamic Time Warping (DTW)} To measure structural similarity in the time domain, we use DTW to non-linearly align generated and real sequences.
+DTW is a distance between two time series that allows non-linear time stretching/compression (lower is better).
 This technique is especially robust to temporal shifts and warping in EMG signals.
 We implement FastDTW~\cite{salvador2007toward} to reduce computational cost to \( O(N) \).

 \paragraph{EMG Envelope Cross-Correlation (CC)} We evaluate global shape consistency using cross-correlation between smoothed signal envelopes.
 The envelope is computed by applying a moving average filter to the absolute EMG signals, and normalized CC quantifies trend alignment and tremor consistency.